Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Python Basics/Selection and Iteration - Python.md

     print("Very Cold")

-# # If temperature is less than 0 and/or greater than 100
+# If temperature is less than 0 and / or greater than 100
 else:

     print("Extreme Temperature")